BBVA/Overlord/overview.draft.md

 Program Result -> Signed Program Result

 ## Funcitonal Description
-This is the piece of software that ensures integrity using hashes.
-It validates at the end, but you can use it to compute, sign and verify thru all the rule's livecycle.
+This is the piece of software that ensures integrity from the original Rule to the end and that every Actor set parameters under their responsability.
+It validates the final result at the end at the process, but Overlord will use it to compute, sign and verify thru all the rule's lifecycle.

 ## Implementations Problems
-There is no big deal, just good cripo work.
+There is no big deal, just segregation of functions and good crypo work.

 ## Solution architecture
-Simple check and sign program, the more options the best.
+Simple check and sign program.